pwin/owlready2/README.rst

 Owlready2 can:

- - Import OWL 2.0 ontologies in NTriples, RDF/XML or OWL/XML format.
+ - Import OWL 2.0 ontologies in NTriples, RDF/XML or OWL/XML format

- - Export OWL 2.0 ontologies to NTriples or RDF/XML.
+ - Export OWL 2.0 ontologies to NTriples or RDF/XML

- - Manipulates ontology classes, instances and properties transparently, as if they were normal Python objects.
+ - Manipulates ontology classes, instances and properties transparently, as if they were normal Python objects

- - Add Python methods to ontology classes.
+ - Add Python methods to ontology classes

- - Perform automatic classification of classes and instances, using the HermiT reasoner.
+ - Perform automatic classification of classes and instances, using the HermiT reasoner

+ - Access to UMLS and medical terminology (using the integrated PyMedTermino2 submodule)

  - Tested up to 1 billion of RDF triples! (but can potentially support more)

- - In addition, the quadstore is compatible with the RDFlib Python module, which can be used to perform SPARQL queries.
+ - In addition, the quadstore is compatible with the RDFlib Python module, which can be used to perform SPARQL queries

- - Finally, Owlready2 can also be used as an ORM (Object-Relational mapper) or an object database.
+ - Finally, Owlready2 can also be used as an ORM (Object-Relational mapper) or an object database

 Owlready has been created by Jean-Baptiste Lamy at the LIMICS reseach lab.
 It is available under the GNU LGPL licence v3.